 We are defined by our investment in the next generation, and supporting education programs is vital to ensuring our future workforce has the right skills and training needed to succeed.
 That is why ConocoPhillips is increasing its focus on supporting STEM programs at all levels of education from K-12 to college.

 Supporting Water and Biodiversity Stewardship

 The company’s Signature Program is focused on improving water and biodiversity stewardship by funding strategic and innovative projects that advance future conservation efforts.
 In the Lower 48, we have partnered with several U.S. Joint Ventures (JV) aligned with our strategies and mission in natural resources and environmental programming.
 A JV is a collaborative, regional partnership of government agencies, non-profit organizations, corporations, tribes, and individuals that conserves habitat for priority bird species, other wildlife, and people.
 They are widely accepted as the model for collaborative conservation in the 21st century.
-In 2014, we contributed to Intermountain West Joint Venture, Northern Great Plains Joint Venture, Playa Lakes Joint Venture and Gulf Coast Joint Venture.

 In our coastal areas, we help guide the use of federal funds in coastal restoration and protection.
-In 2014, ConocoPhillips was presented with the Pelican Award in recognition of our preservation/conservation efforts in the state of Louisiana.

-Learn more about our investment in communities, here.
+To learn more about our investment in communities, here.